TheThingSystem/steward/nodewiki/steward/Activities.md

 * An _actorType_ (either 'device', 'place', or 'group') and _actorID_ that is assigned by the client during task creation.

 * A _perform_ verb and _parameter_ value specific to the actor that is assigned by the client during task creation.

+* A _guard_, if present, identifies a conditional event that must be true in order for the task to be performed.

 * A _sortOrder_ to provide an optional hint to programs when sorting tasks for display.